-In this work, we present the open-source software called \texttt{Pychop}, for efficient reduced-precision emulation for numerical methods and deep learning applications.
-By integrating seamlessly with automatic differentiation frameworks such as PyTorch, JAX, and NumPy, \texttt{Pychop} enhance accessibility and usability in computational science developed by different scientific software.
-Its flexibility, customized design, and comprehensive rounding support establish it as a vital resource for advancing mixed-precision numerical algorithms and deep learning applications.
+In this work, we present the open-source software called \texttt{pychop}, for efficient reduced-precision emulation for numerical methods and deep learning applications.
+By seamlessly integrating automatic differentiation support into PyTorch and JAX, \texttt{pychop} enhances accessibility and usability for computational science developed with different scientific software.
+Its flexibility, customized design, and comprehensive rounding support advanced mixed-precision numerical algorithms and deep learning applications.

-Empirical results across various rounding modes and precisions in Python and Matlab for reduced-precision floating-point emulation demonstrated that \texttt{Pychop} achieves a competing speedup over MATLAB \texttt{chop}, with improvements of multiple orders of magnitude when deployed on a GPU.
+Empirical results across various rounding modes and precisions in Python and MATLAB for reduced-precision floating-point emulation demonstrated that \texttt{pychop} achieves a competing speedup over MATLAB \texttt{chop}, with improvements of multiple orders of magnitude when deployed on a GPU.
 Besides, we simulated post-quantization effects for image classification on the MNIST, Caltech101, and OxfordIIITPet datasets, as well as object detection on the COCO dataset, to further explore its usage in neural networks performance in reduced-precision arithmetic.
 These experiments offer valuable insights into the optimal bitwidths that are required for exponents and significands to achieve high-quality inference, highlighting performance trade-offs to guide the selection of efficient floating-point representations tailored to specific use cases.
-The empirical results confirm that \texttt{Pychop} delivers practical performance across modern frameworks, with GPU acceleration providing the largest gains for large-scale computations typical in deep learning workloads.
+The empirical results confirm that \texttt{pychop} delivers practical performance across modern frameworks, with GPU acceleration providing the largest gains for large-scale computations typical in deep learning workloads.

-\texttt{Pychop} is designed for continuous innovation and growth.
-We aim to integrate its functionalities into TensorFlow \citep{tensorflow2015-whitepaper} to expand its scope of users.
-We welcome contributions from the research and development community to enhance functionality, optimize performance, and explore novel applications.